Charleston church shooting: "Terrorism" terminology

 Speaking at a press conference in Baltimore on June 19, FBI Director James Comey said, while his agency was investigating the shooting as a "hate crime", he did not consider it an "act of terrorism", citing the lack of political motivation for the suspect's actions.
 He said, "Terrorism is act of violence done or threatened in order to try to influence a public body or citizenry, so it's more of a political act, and again, based on what I know, I don't see this as a political act.
 Doesn't make it any less horrific, but terrorism has a definition under federal law."

 Heidi Beirich, who leads the Intelligence Project at the Southern Poverty Law Center (SPLC), pointed to the discovery of a website attributed to Roof, which featured a manifesto and sixty photos as an example of why federal agents "don't have themselves together on this issue".
 The website began circulating on the Internet on June 20.
 Beirich said, "The way they found the website was that someone ran a domain tool reverse search on this guy's name...
 It wasn't rocket science, but where were the feds?"

 On June 24, FBI spokesman Paul Bresson left the possibility of terrorism charges open, saying, "Any eventual federal charges will be determined by the facts at the conclusion of the investigation, and are not influenced by how the investigation is initially opened."
 Ultimately, it is up to Department of Justice prosecutors to decide what federal charges to bring.
 A spokesperson for Attorney General Loretta Lynch said the Department of Justice was investigating the shooting as both "a hate crime and as an act of domestic terrorism."

 Imitators and subculture

 The infamy of Roof and the shooting has inspired imitators to plot similar attacks.
-Benjamin Thomas Samuel McDowell was arrested for unlawful firearm possession; he had been planning to shoot up the Temple Emanu-El synagogue in Myrtle Beach, South Carolina, while Elizabeth Lecron and Vincent Armstrong were arrested for plotting to use explosives to commit "upscale mass murder" in Toledo, Ohio, having previously corresponded with Roof himself.
+Benjamin Thomas Samuel McDowell was arrested in 2017 for unlawful firearm possession; he had been planning to shoot up the Temple Emanu-El synagogue in Myrtle Beach, South Carolina, while Elizabeth Lecron and Vincent Armstrong were arrested for plotting to use explosives to commit "upscale mass murder" in Toledo, Ohio, having previously corresponded with Roof himself.

+Benjamin McDowell was sentenced to 33 months in federal prison in 2018 and was released in 2019, but was re-arrested in 2022 for violating the conditions of his supervised release.
+In 2019, Lecron and Armstrong were sentenced to 15 years and 6 years, respectively.

 A violent neo-Nazi subculture which glorifies Roof and other far-right mass murderers has also emerged, and it is known as the "Bowl Gang" or the "Bowl Patrol", referring to Roof's distinctive bowl haircut.

+Payton Gendron, the perpetrator of the 2022 Buffalo shooting, wrote "Dylann Roof" on his weapon.